sovdeeth/oopsk/README.md

   contents: string
   sender: offline player
   const timestamp: date = now
+  converts to:
+    string via this->contents
 ```
 A template's name and field names are case-insensitive.
 The template name follows the same rules as a function name, while field names can only consist of letters, underscores, and spaces.
 Each field has a name and a type, as well as an optional default value.
 This default value may be an expression, as it is evaluated when a struct is created, not when the template is registered.
 Adding `const` or `constant` to the start will prevent the field from being changed after creation.

+Structs also support conversion expressions, which allow you to define how a struct can be converted to other types.
+The syntax is
+`<type> via <expression>`, where `<type>` is the type to convert to and `<expression>` is an expression that evaluates to that type.
+The expression may use `this` to refer to the struct being converted.
+Multiple conversions can be defined by adding more lines under the `converts to:` section.

 Creating a struct involves a simple expression:
 ```